Omidria Approval History

 Omidria (ketorolac and phenylephrine) is an anti-inflammatory and mydriatic combination added to irrigation solution during cataract surgery and intraocular lens replacement procedures.

-FDA Approval History for Omidria
+Development History and FDA Approval Process for Omidria

 |Jun 2, 2014||FDA Approves Omidria for Use in Cataract and Other Intraocular Lens Replacement Procedures|